BasedLinux/bsd/src/libstore/local-overlay-store.md

   The local overlay store never tries to modify the lower store in any way.
-  Something else could modify the lower store, but there are restrictions on this Nix itself requires that this store only grow, and not change in other ways.
+  Something else could modify the lower store, but there are restrictions on this Bsd itself requires that this store only grow, and not change in other ways.
   For example, new store objects can be added, but deleting or modifying store objects is not allowed in general, because that will confuse and corrupt any local overlay store using those objects.
   (In addition, the underlying filesystem overlay mechanism may impose additional restrictions, see below.)